 - Many Jews came and still come to Israel escaping antisemitism and other forms of persecution.
 Typically, European settler colonists were not escaping persecution or bigotry.

-- European settler colonial powers never established an internationally recognized state or a democracy.
-The modern state of Israel enjoys international legitimacy including recognition by the United Nations.
+- The modern state of Israel enjoys international legitimacy including recognition by the United Nations.
 It is a democracy that extends rights and protections to all its citizens – Jews and non-Jews alike.
 European settler colonial powers rarely if ever did so.

 - Unlike European settler colonial powers, the modern Zionist movement’s raison d'etre was never to subjugate the existing population and steal their resources and land holdings.
 Instead, attempts were made at coexistence and interdependent development, for examples: the Zionist movement’s acceptance of the 1947 United Nations partition plan which would have established an Arab independent state alongside a Jewish state.